 - A defined contribution plan allows employees and employers to contribute and invest the funds over time; the amount in the pension will depend on the investment growth.

 The CPF is a defined contribution plan.
 A defined contribution plan can be qualifying or non-qualifying.

-Without getting into the technical details, you can assume that CPF accounts are non-qualifying and do not receive tax-favorable treatment under IRC 401.
+We can assume that CPF accounts are non-qualifying and do not receive tax-favorable treatment.

-It is well-settled that the IRS considers CPF accounts in most cases to be employees’ trusts per IRC 402(b).
+Generally, CPF accounts will be employees’ trusts per IRC 402(b).

 Singapore CPF Employer Contributions

 Section 402(b)(1) provides that contributions made by an employer to an employees’ trust are included in the employee’s gross income.

 Section 1.402(b)-1(a)(1) of the regulations provides that employer contributions to a nonexempt employees’ trust shall be included as compensation in the employee’s gross income for the taxable year in which the contribution is made, but only to the extent that the employee’s interest in such contribution is substantially vested as defined in § 1.83-3(b).